unknownguy24/Cross-Language-Invoice-Scanner/README.md

 # Cross-Language-Invoice-Scanner
-Built using Streamlit and Google Gemini Pro
+Built using Streamlit and Google Gemini Pro Vision